nss-evening-web-development/curriculum/src/data/curriculum/client/week-14/simply-books-setup.md

 ```js
 const { user } = useAuth();
 ```

-- In the pages/profile.js page, use the **User component** you created to display the user information.
+- In the `src/app/profile/page.js` file, use the **User component** you created to display the user information.
 - Add the Sign Out button below the user component
 - Use the code above inside of your component to get access to the useAuth hook **_(Make sure to import the dependency located in `utils/context/authContext.js`)_**